 The industry is undergoing rapid growth in innovations across the value chain, making it more fragmented.
 Non-bank payment providers in the form of start-up and technology giants such as Apple and Facebook are causing disruption and disintermediation in parts of the payments and banking landscapes.

-by Capgemini, Top 10 Trends in Payments in 2016, tries to explain some of these changes.
+A recent paper by Capgemini, Top 10 Trends in Payments in 2016, tries to explain some of these changes.
 Here are four of the key trends they identify.

 More front-end innovation

 Innovation in the customer-facing parts of the payment system is gathering pace as mobile and social platforms drive demand for new services.

 These innovations are making transactions effortless by providing a seamless experience for customers.
 However, these innovations are not to the underlying payments infrastructure.

 Driving the trend is advances in hardware and devices, allowing for an increase in channels for retail customers.

 Separately, BPAY’s most recent Usage & Attitudes Survey reveals that smartphone payments continue to grow, with an increase in the use of mobile app banking, commonly for checking balances or transferring between accounts.